MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-standard-control-with-xaml-islands-cpp.md

         </assembly>
         ```

-## Use the XAML hosting API to host a UWP control
+## Use the XAML hosting API to host a WinRT XAML control

-The basic process of using the XAML hosting API to host a UWP control follows these general steps:
+The basic process of using the XAML hosting API to host a WinRT XAML control follows these general steps:

 1. Initialize the UWP XAML framework for the current thread before your app creates any of the [Windows.UI.Xaml.UIElement](/uwp/api/windows.ui.xaml.uielement) objects that it will host.
 There are several ways to do this, depending on when you plan to create the [DesktopWindowXamlSource](/uwp/api/windows.ui.xaml.hosting.desktopwindowxamlsource) object that will host the controls.